 Utilitech Security Lighting

-This post was written with the help of “The Insider’s Guide to Home Security”, a useful book that helped me to understand what type of security lighting and other measures my property required (There’s link to the book’s website at the bottom of this article).
+This post was written with the help of “The Insider’s Guide to Home Security”, a useful book that helped me to understand what type of security lighting and other measures my property required (There’s a link to the book’s website at the bottom of this article).

-Indoor security lighting accessories include timers which can be connected to existing lamps and lighting fixtures, these timers will turn the lights on and off at random intervals in order to simulate somebody being inside the property.
+Indoor security lighting accessories include timers which can be connected to existing lamps and lighting fixtures, these timers will turn the lights on and off at random intervals to simulate somebody being inside the property.